What Do You Think Is The Mechanism For This Change In Viscosity

 For Newton's picture of a fluid sandwiched between two parallel plates, the bottom one at rest and the top one moving at steady speed, the fluid tin be pictured equally made up of many layers, similar a pile of printer paper, each canvass moving a little faster than the canvass below information technology in the pile, the top sheet of fluid moving with the plate, the bottom canvass at residual.
 This is called laminar menstruum: laminar but means canvass (every bit in laminate, when a canvass of something is glued to a sheet of something else).
 If the top plate is gradually speeded upward, at some indicate laminar flow becomes unstable and turbulence begins.
 We'll assume here that we're well below that speed.

-Do : Suppose a mass k of fluid moving at v 1 in the 10 -direction mixes with a mass yard moving at v 2 in the x -management.
-Momentum conservation tells us that the mixed mass 2 m moves at one two ( v 1 + v 2 ) .
-Testify that the total kinetic energy has decreased if v i , v ii are unequal.
+Do : Suppose a mass of fluid moving at in the -direction mixes with a mass moving at in the -management.
+Momentum conservation tells us that the mixed mass moves at Testify that the total kinetic energy has decreased if are unequal.

 This is the fraction of the kinetic energy that has disappeared into rut.